 - Should I sit or stand at work?

 How do I complete my computer ergonomic evaluation?

 - Complete the EHS-3400 computer ergo online training

-- If having difficulty in making workstation adjustments or if experiencing discomfort, contact EH&S (email@example.com) by submitting the following information to the ergo list serve:
+- If having difficulty in making workstation adjustments or if experiencing discomfort, submit a ServiceNow ticket by clicking on this link:

 How do I choose and order equipment?

 - Follow purchasing instructions outlined in the catalog

 - Staff can order equipment using a pcard or through Amazon Business